tillay/uno/README.md

 to change the width of each column, modify the instance varaible with width = 10.
 Not reccomended unless you dont prefer base 10

 (numbers also get kinda offset too)

+I didnt add AI at all, the computer version is programmed to only play valid cards with no strategy

+im working on a 2 player version with 2 ppl on same ssh server but its a buncha work and confusing